QingyangYu0529/BIS-634-QingyangYu/Homework1/README.md

 2)Using .groupby to see how many people(not repetitive rows) in this dataframe.

 3)Using .describe to generate statistical description on the dataframe.
 Using .loc to locate the data in the 'age' column.

-4&5)Import matplotlib to draw the histogram and scatterplot in order to visualize the distribution of ages and weights.
-Using .xlabel, .ylabel, .title to set the x axis label, y axis label and figure title.
+4&5)Imported matplotlib to draw the histogram and scatterplot in order to visualize the distribution of ages and weights.
+Using .xlabel, .ylabel, .title to set the x-axis label, y-axis label and figure title.

 6)From the scatterplot, I have noticed an outlier whose age is among 40-50, and weight is among 20-30.

 First, the dataframe was transposed for further use since pandas dataframe is hard to process directly.
-Then in the function I defined find_outlier(), I created a list called name_list(at first is empty).
+Then in the defined function find_outlier(), I created a list called name_list(at first is empty), to store the names in the dataframe.
 Then I used for loop to go through all the elements in transposed dataframe(also use range() and len() to achieve this).
-I used if as conditional statements.
+I used if/else as conditional statements:

 According to the above scatterplot, the filter condition refers to when age is among 40-50, and weight is among 20-30.
 Then the name of that person was added to the name_list.

 #### >> Question answer:

 1)The dataframe has four columns: 'name', 'age', 'weight', 'eyecolor', and the datatype is 'object'.

 2)There are 137592 people(non-repetitive rows) in this dataframe.